Carlos Alvarez College of Business

 MBA 5313.
 Marketing Management.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of or concurrent enrollment in MBA 5113 and MBA 5133.
+Prerequisite: Completion of or concurrent enrollment in MBA 5113 and MBA 5133.
 An analysis of marketing management processes within organizations.
 Focus is on the use of strategic planning and market analysis to design marketing programs in competitive environments.
 (Same as MKT 5023.
 Credit cannot be earned for both MBA 5313 and MKT 5023.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 MBA 5333.
 Financial Management.
 (3-0) 3 Credit Hours.

-Prerequisites: MBA 5113 and MBA 5133.
+Prerequisite: MBA 5113 and MBA 5133.
 The study of concepts related to the financial management of the firm.
 Topics include asset and liability management, capital investment analysis and valuation, risk and uncertainty, sources and costs of financial alternatives, corporate financial policy, and other corporate financial management topics.
 (Same as FIN 5023.
 Credit cannot be earned for both FIN 5023 and MBA 5333.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 MBA 5413.
 Management Science with Data Analytics.
 (3-0) 3 Credit Hours.

-Prerequisites: MBA 5113 and MBA 5133.
-This course provides students with knowledge and applications of quantitative methods and data analytic tools commonly used in the fields of management science and operations management.
-The focus is to demonstrate how to solve managerial and technical problems encountered in various functional areas in business.
-Topics include, but not limited to, descriptive analytics, probability distributions, sampling distributions, confidence interval estimation, hypothesis testing, chi-squared test, analysis of variance, linear regression, forecasting, linear programming and optimization, project scheduling, and simulation.
+Prerequisite: MBA 5113 and MBA 5133.
+This course provides students with knowledge and applications of quantitative methods and data analytics tools commonly used in the fields of management science and operations management.
+The focus is to demonstrate how to analyze raw data and solve managerial and technical problems encountered in various functional areas in business.
+The topics covered under the “data analytics” portion of the course include descriptive analytics, measures of location/shape/variability, normal probability distributions, sampling distributions, confidence interval estimation, hypothesis testing, and simple/multiple linear regression.
+The topics covered under the “management science” portion of the course include time series analysis and forecasting, and various optimization tools such as linear and integer linear programming, and distribution and network models.
 Computer software and spreadsheet models are adopted in the instructions.
-(Same as MS 5023.
-Credit cannot be earned for both MBA 5413 and MS 5023.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 MBA 5513.
 Managerial Economics.
 (3-0) 3 Credit Hours.

-Prerequisites: MBA 5113 and MBA 5133.
+Prerequisite: MBA 5113 and MBA 5133.
 Application of price theory to economic decisions of the firm.
 An applications-oriented approach emphasizing demand, production, and profit maximizing conditions, and their implications for output and pricing strategies under various market structures and types of organization.
 (Same as ECO 5023.
 Credit cannot be earned for both ECO 5023 and MBA 5513.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 MBA 5613.
 Strategic Management and Policy.
 (3-0) 3 Credit Hours.